Deminarcis/PenBox/README.md

 ./install-pentest-tools.sh.

 ```
-Tools are now installed in /opt
+Tools are installed in /opt in a folder of your choosing

 *Any suggestions to add more tools, or else, please don't hesitate to contact madmantm as this is his/her work.*
 *Will be maintained to the best of my ability.*